 It’s hard to summarise the advice, as it’s spread across several different documents and covers many different elements of racking safety, but there are technical bulletins which address some of the more common (and most important) elements of racking safety.

 One technical bulletin, for example, addresses the use of rack protectors.
-Technical Bulletin No. 3, which acts as an update/clarification of the SEMA Racking Code of Practice, claims that rack protectors are often misused because clause 639 of HSE’s HSG76 gets misinterpreted.
+Technical Bulletin No. 3, which acts as an update/clarification of the SEMA Racking Codes of Practice, claims that rack protectors are often misused because clause 639 of HSE’s HSG76 gets misinterpreted.
 The clause states that “where racking is likely to be struck by lift trucks and other vehicles, it should be protected.”

 Most end users of racking systems interpret this clause to mean that physical rack protectors are enough to protect a racking system and that vehicles bumping into the rack protectors is just part of the day-to-day workings of a warehouse.
 In short, many see rack protectors’ job as something which is designed to withstand regular bumps and scrapes from trucks and other machinery.